MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/index.md

 | IIS 7.0 | The `<site>` element of the `<sites>` collection was introduced in IIS 7.0. |
 | IIS 6.0 | The `<sites>` collection replaces the IIS 6.0 **IIsWebServer** metabase object. |

-<a id="003"></a>
 ## Setup

 The `<site>` element is included in the default installation of IIS 7 and later.

-<a id="004"></a>
 ## How To

 When you configure a new Web site on IIS 7, you must assign the Web site a site name and a physical path.
 There are also a number of optional configuration settings you can set.
 If you plan to continue to use the Default Web Site on your IIS 7 server, you must alter the binding information for the new site.
 You can do this by changing either the port or entering a host name for the new Web site.

 ### How to create a new Web site

 1. Open **Internet Information Services (IIS) Manager**:

     - If you are using Windows Server 2012 or Windows Server 2012 R2:

         - On the taskbar, click **Server Manager**, click **Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows 8 or Windows 8.1:

         - Hold down the **Windows** key, press the letter **X**, and then click **Control Panel**.
         - Click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Server 2008 or Windows Server 2008 R2:

         - On the taskbar, click **Start**, point to **Administrative Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Vista or Windows 7:

         - On the taskbar, click **Start**, and then click **Control Panel**.
         - Double-click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.
 2. In the **Connections** pane, expand the server name, and then click **Sites**.
-3. In the **Actions** pane, click **Add Web Site...**
+3. In the **Actions** pane, click **Add Web Site**
 4. In the **Add Web Site** dialog box, at a minimum, enter information in the **Site name** and **Physical path** text boxes and choose whether you want to enter information in the **Host name** text box or change the number in the **Port** box.
     [![](index/_static/image2.png)](index/_static/image1.png)
-5. On IIS Manager click the refresh button to verify that the site has started.
+5. On IIS Manager, click the refresh button to verify that the site has started.

-* * *

 ### How to enable or disable Anonymous authentication for an FTP site

 1. Open **Internet Information Services (IIS) Manager**:

     - If you are using Windows Server 2012 or Windows Server 2012 R2:

         - On the taskbar, click **Server Manager**, click **Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows 8 or Windows 8.1:

         - Hold down the **Windows** key, press the letter **X**, and then click **Control Panel**.
         - Click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Server 2008 or Windows Server 2008 R2:

         - On the taskbar, click **Start**, point to **Administrative Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Vista or Windows 7:

         - On the taskbar, click **Start**, and then click **Control Panel**.
         - Double-click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.